Judinus10/Judinus10/README.md

 - 🌱 I’m currently learning **MechineLearning & Bockchain**

-- 👯 I’m looking to collaborate on **Python based Project**

-- 👨‍💻 All of my projects are available at [https://judinus10.github.io/portfolio/](https://judinus10.github.io/portfolio/)

-- 💬 Ask me about **python,Java (Basic 😁)**

 - 📫 How to reach me **jjudinas@gmail.com**

-- ⚡ Fun fact **Just a tech person, fueled by coffee and fixing things one restart at a time.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">